The Fundamental Failure of Legacy Ankle Monitors

 - Continuous Cryptographic Pairing: The wristband continuously transmits an encrypted, rolling-code BLE beacon.
 The paired smartphone continuously scans for this specific signal.
 Because the rolling code changes cryptographically every few seconds, the BLE signal cannot be sniffed, copied, or spoofed by secondary devices.

-- Airtight Proximity Enforcement: If the enrollee attempts to distance themselves from their tracking smartphone (e.g., leaving the phone in their car or home while they enter an exclusion zone), the BLE signal drops.
-The moment the separation exceeds a predefined distance (typically 15 to 30 feet), both the smartphone and the central Peabody command servers trigger an immediate high-priority tamper alarm.
+- Airtight Proximity Enforcement: If the enrollee attempts to distance themselves from their tracking smartphone (e.g., leaving the phone in their car or home while they enter an exclusion zone), the BLE link will drop.
+The moment the smartphone loses connection with the wristband (indicating separation), both the smartphone and the central Peabody command servers trigger an immediate high-priority tamper alarm.

 - Power Optimization & Comfort: Because BLE requires extremely little power, the wristband battery lasts for months without a recharge.
 It is small, lightweight, and resembles a standard fitness tracker, minimizing social stigma while maintaining strict oversight.